Roman Fever: Bibliography

 Wheeler, Kathleen.
 “The Attack on Realism: Edith Wharton’s In Morocco and ‘Roman Fever.’”
 “Modernist” Women Writers and Narrative Art.
 New York: New York UP, 1994.
 77-98.

 Wright, Sarah Bird.
 "Roman Fever."
 Edith Wharton A to Z: The Essential Guide to the Life and Work.
 New York: Facts on File, 1998.
 215.

 Adaptations

+The earliest known professional adaptation of "Roman Fever" is a 1952 episode of NBC's Goodyear Playhouse.
 KPFA broadcast a radio adaptation of "Roman Fever" in September 1964, starring Pat Franklin and Shirley Medina, adapted and directed by Erik Bauersfeld.
 Hugh Leonard's one-act adaptation of "Roman Fever" was first staged in Dublin in 1983.
 Robert Ward's opera adaptation (with libretto by Roger Brunyate) premiered in 1993 at Duke University.
 Hungarian composer Gyula Fekete's opera Roman Fever ("with additional lyrics by Lisa Radetski") premiered in 1996 at Budapest's Merlin Theatre.